erngvq/Python-Fun/README.md

 ---
 ### Matrix Initialization
-To declare a multidimensional list of zeroes in Python, it is necessary to use a list comprehension, as shown below
+To declare a multidimensional list of zeroes in Python, it is necessary to use a list comprehension, as shown below.
 ```python
 m = 3
 matrix = [[0 for i in range(m)] for j in range(m)]